-1. Increase the attractiveness of MWC for aircraft operators through needed facilities improvements.

-2. Increase the awareness of MWC through rebranding and marketing to increase the activity and revenue generated at MWC. anticipated to be accelerated with the implementation of the business plan.
-The current and projected aviation activity at MWC is discussed in detail in Section 4.0.
+- 1. Increase the attractiveness of MWC for aircraft operators through needed facilities improvements. - 2.
+Increase the awareness of MWC through rebranding and marketing to increase the activity and revenue generated at MWC.

 Identification of Strategic Initiatives

 Using the data from the stakeholder outreach and existing facility assessment, a daylong strategic planning charrette was conducted with airport staff and key stakeholders.
 The purpose of the planning charrette was to identify the mission and vision for MWC and to develop planning guidelines for the business plan recommendations.
 The minutes from the strategic planning charrette are included in Appendix B, and the strategic initiatives identified during the charrette are detailed in Section 2.0.